adam-p/yesterday-i-learned/random.md

 1. Common beef cuts are ranked in this order: **rib eye** (fatty) > **striploin** (beefy, chewy) > **tenderloin** (dry, tender) > **T-bone** (essentially striploin + tenderloin)
 1. [Mortgage][wikipedia 30] is French for "death pledge".
 1. It is illegal to pay your mortgage with loaned money, at least in the US.
+1. It is (however) legal to pay your mortgage [with your retirement savings plan](http://www.fcac-acfc.gc.ca/Eng/resources/publications/mortgages/Pages/BuyingYo-Acheterv-11.aspx), at least in Canada.
+It is called the Home Buyers' Plan.
 1. Jelly[fish] are 95~98% water, very close to being cucumbers.
 Jelly[fish] is because it can hold a considerable amount of water without disintegrating, which probably means it can help with weight loss.
 1. Jelly[fish] do have nerves.
 However, they appear in swarms simply because they grow up close to each other.
 1. Mount K2 is the second tallest mountain in the world.